gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 ***

 # Methodology
+[//]: # (Steph)
-(Steph) SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropping.
+SIENNA incorporates four main elements to ensure that the breathing pattern monitored by the PRMS is that of the desired patient, and protect the transmitted information from eavesdropping.
 ## JADE-ICA
 Joint Approximate Diagonalization of Eigenmatrices for Independent Component Analysis (JADE-ICA) is an algorithm for separating independent sources from a mixed signal.
 SIENNA uses JADE-ICA to separate mixed breathing patterns, in the event the PRMS picks up the breathing of multiple people.
 ## Level-Crossing Quantization
-Level-Crossing Quantization is an algorithm for producing a binary fingerprint from an analog signal.
-SIENNA uses Level-Crossing Quantization to produce a fingerprint for the breathing pattern of the target patient.
+Level-crossing quantization is an algorithm for producing a binary fingerprint from an analog signal.
+SIENNA uses level-crossing quantization to produce a fingerprint for the breathing pattern of the target patient.
 ## Fuzzy Commitment
+The fuzzy commitment scheme uses Reed-Solomon (RS) encoding to incorporate error tolerance into cryptographic commitment generation.
+This allows SIENNA to accept close matches to the target breathing pattern, within a controllable threshold.
 ## Friendly Jamming
+SIENNA uses a friendly jamming scheme to thwart eavesdopping.
+SIENNA transforms commitments into Orthogonal Frequency-Division Multiplexing (OFDM) symbols, and transmits them in duplicate.
+The receiver then randomly jams either the orignal symbol or the duplicate.
+Since the jammed symbols are difficult to distinguish from the unjammed symbols, only the receiver can identify which symbols are jammed, and reconstruct the original message.

 ***